The information of high-dimensional time-bin encoded photons: Results for a mode-locked laser pumping a SPDC source

 \section{Results for a mode-locked laser pumping a SPDC source}

 The previous results will now be illustrated by looking at a specific experimental setup.
 The situation we consider is a mode-locked laser that produces a train of coherent pulses that pump a nonlinear crystal.
+The pulses are generated such that each pulse is coherent to one another \cite{cqo,cqo2,cqo3}.
 We fix the parameters of the crystal and laser such that we observe SPDC that produces a pair of photons that are correlated in time.
 The down-converted photon pair is split with one half kept by Alice, while the other is sent to Bob.
 The experimental configuration is shown in Fig. \ref{experiment}.

 The spacing of the pulses define natural time-bins for Alice and Bob.
 Alice and Bob thus choose the widths of their time-bins so that they contain a single pulse.
 To a good approximation, the probability that Alice and Bob observe $m$ photon pairs in each time-bin is given by a Poissonian distribution